How Much Does A Divorce Lawyer Charge

 What can you do to reduce the legal fees during a divorce?

 The obvious answer is to settle the matter.
 However, it takes two people to settle and it is never a good thing to settle a divorce just for the sake of finalisation.

 We deal with many post-divorce matters where the Parties settled based on emotions or incorrect advice that they received before the divorce.
-It is very difficult to undo a divorce settlement that was made an order of Court.
+It is complicated to undo a divorce settlement that was made an order of Court.

-You can do the following to assist your Attorney and thereby reducing your legal cost:
+You can do the following to assist your Attorney and thereby reduce your legal cost:

 •ommunicate appropriately with your Attorney; respond when they ask you for information or documents;

 •prepare the information or documents in a proper format (ask your Attorney in what form they want the information or materials).